 How fast is Vodafone 5G?

-Certainly, we saw a speed test hit 900Mbps when we recently visited Vodafone's Newbury HQ where 5G is deployed.
+Certainly, we saw a speed test hit 900Mbps when we visited Vodafone's Newbury HQ where 5G is deployed.
 However, that was in perfect conditions - we were stood on top of a car park in sight of the mast.

 Scott Petty, Vodafone's chief technology officer, believes we will see data speeds of 10 times that of 4G over the coming years.

 "5G is a lot more efficient [than 4G]," says Petty.
 "Each antenna has 64 transmit and 64 receive antennas compared to the one today.
 We can shove a lot more data down that pipe and we can make 5G the preferred connectivity [method] over the next couple of years.
 5G is a journey, not a destination."